rylincoln/developer.fulcrumapp.com/_data-event-examples/send-text-message.md

 layout: default
 section: data_events
 title: "Send a text message"
-description: "Use this to create a button on your form to send an SMS message"
+description: "Use this to create a button on your form to send an SMS message."
 category: section
 tags:
   - alert